giantswarm/releases/azure/v12.1.0/README.md

 This release upgrades all Helm releases managed by Giant Swarm to use Helm v3.3.0.

+This lets us benefit from the improved security and keep up to date with the community.
+We also removed the Tiller deployment from tenant clusters, removing its gRPC endpoint, which reduces operational complexity.

 Below, you can find more details on components that were changed with this release.

 ### app-operator [v2.1.1](https://github.com/giantswarm/app-operator/blob/master/CHANGELOG.md#211---2020-08-26)